lostjared/acidcamGL/README.md

 This project requires a system with a good enough graphics card to be running OpenGL 4.1 or greater.
 It will not work on lower specs.

+To be able to download and run binaries from this project you will need to enter the terminal and type

+sudo spctl --master-disable

+Then go to System settings and select Security & Privacy.
+Select Anywhere as the location of apps.

 How to compile for macOS:

 https://youtu.be/UB_i1qTLGw8